lukeherczeg/StudBudget/README.md

 * Allows you to save your financial data
 * Receive financial help tailored to you!

-## Who created StudBudget?

-StudBudget was created by a group of 7 UF Computer Science and Engineering students for a class project.
-For more information, see the _Authors_ section below.

-#### Using StudBudget: A Note

-To run a full version of StudBudget with GUI display on your computer, please contact one of the authors listed below for all the necessary files.
-This is because Qt is required to visualize the GUI.
-(More on this in _Deployment_)

 ## Getting Started

 In order to build this app, we had a team of 7 that was split into several main areas (see _Authors_ below for who did what):